 The Active People, Active Park programme takes sport out into the local community and across the Park to encourage local people to become more physically active.
 The programme offers a taste of what is available for you to enjoy in Queen Elizabeth Olympic Park.

-Since May 2013, we have been working with our partners in the surrounding boroughs to provide sports sessions at schools, leisure centres and youth clubs, we are now extending these programmes into new facilities.
+Since May 2013, we have been working with our partners in the surrounding boroughs to provide sports sessions at schools, leisure centres and youth clubs.
+Following our full programme launch at the Festival of Sport on 8 June 2014, we are now extending these into new areas.

 Our ongoing Park Programme will offer the following activities on seasonal basis:

-- School holiday sessions for young people to explore their surroundings safely
+- School holiday sessions for young people including dry rowing, tennis and hockey

 - Activities featuring new, fashionable and fun urban sports and leisure pursuits